 SimpliSafe 3 also features enhanced encryption.
 According to team SimpliSafe, “they are now encrypting every single signal.”
 Does that mean they are encrypting the signal between the base station and the monitoring station or the one sent from the base station to connected sensors?
 I’ve asked the same, and they responded that they “didn’t feel comfortable answering (the) question.”

 I understand not wanting to give away encryption secrets, but this should not be a secret.
 This is a basic security question.
 Either you encrypt the signal both ways or you don’t.
 As they don’t feel comfortable answering the question, my guess is that they don’t.

 There’s nothing wrong with wanting a sleek piece of hardware.
 After all, the devices and sensors are going to be highly visible in your home.
 The new sensors are half the size of the original sensors.
 Yet, they offer twice the range.
 The base station also has a sleeker design including color choices: obsidian (black) or cloud (white).
 The keypad now features backlit keys and a larger display.

 The new base station now uses a cellular signal and WiFi simultaneously where the original base station was dependent on 3G cellular with the option for landline backup.

 4. Third-Party Compatibility

-Both the original SimpliSafe and the new one work with Nest.
+Both the original SimpliSafe and the new one work with Nest Thermostats and August Smart Locks.
 However, SimpliSafe 3 will catapult ahead with new SimpliSafe devices and third-party integrations starting with Amazon Alexa.

 SimpliSafe 3 Equipment